AndrewSavelyev/terraform-aws-win-centos/README.md

 }
 ```

 Next i already creates my windows 2019 server instance.
-I describe image, which i used "ami-0f38562b9d4de0dfe".
+I describe image, which i used- "ami-0f38562b9d4de0dfe".
 You should check image name which you use, because in dependence on region, name can change.

 Also check type of instance.
 For example in TIER free package (which i use) i could use only t2.micro and t3.micro instance type.

 And i describe security group, which i will create in this .tf file later.
 I describe ssh key, which i will use to connect to this instance.

 And then i describe parametr "ebs_block_device" for a few reasons.
-Firstival i indicates that i need to delete this block device (which will show up in AWS console as Volume) in stage of deleting this instance- "delete_on_termination = true".
-And second- i describe size, name and type of this volume.
+The first indicates that i need to delete this block device (which will show up in AWS console as Volume) in stage of deleting this instance- "delete_on_termination = true".
+And the second- i describe size, name and type of this volume.

-And of course i use parametr "üser data" to describe which actions i need to do after instance will be created- installation of IIS Web Server:
+And of course, i use parametr "üser data" to describe which actions i need to do after instance will be created- installation of IIS Web Server:

 ```bash
 resource "aws_instance" "win_2019" {